The Fiery Feast of

 Pets

-Most of us humans enjoy a good fireworks show, but the same cannot be said for many of our pets.
-The loud bangs and flashes of light can cause anxiety which can in turn lead to unwanted behaviours, such as urinating where they’re not supposed to, for example, and even affect their overall health in the worst cases.
+Most of us humans NjOY! a good fireworks show, but the same cannot be said for many of our pets.
+The loud bangs and flashes of light can cause anxiety, which may lead to unwanted behaviours, such as urinating where they’re not supposed to, and even affect their overall health in more serious cases.

 Some animals seem completely unaffected by fireworks, while others are absolutely terrified.
-It may be possible to desensitize your pet to loud noises like fireworks through training, but if you’re reading this in the run-up to Sant Joan, it might be a bit too late for that for this year!
-You could ask your vet about sedatives, but there are some simpler approaches that could probably work just as well.
+It may be possible to desensitise your pet to loud noises like fireworks through training, but if you’re reading this in the run-up to Sant Joan 2025, it might be a bit too late for that this year!
+You could ask your vet in Catalunya about sedatives, but there are also simpler approaches that may work just as well.

-The most obvious is to close doors and windows and draw the curtains, especially if your pet will be at home alone during the display – including small windows that cats, in particular, might try to escape through if scared.
-Putting on some music helps block out the noise somewhat, with classical music or music with lots of bass being the best according to some experts.
-For dogs, bringing them for a good long walk in the afternoon helps, as a tired dog will probably get stressed less easily.
-Having a few of their favourite treats on hand will probably help too.
+The most obvious is to close doors and windows and draw the curtains, especially if your pet will be home alone during the display.
+Don’t forget small windows that cats, in particular, might try to escape through if frightened.
+Playing music can help block out some of the sound, with classical or bass-heavy music often recommended.
+For dogs, a good long walk in the afternoon can help, as a tired dog may be less reactive.
+And having a few favourite treats on hand probably won’t hurt either.

 You need a pretty sweet tooth for a Coca de Sant Joan